 Although seeking tax exemption for your nonprofit can be challenging, having 501(c)(3) status also allows you to apply for grants and collect tax-free donations.
 To apply, complete IRS Form 1023.
 Make sure you meet the eligibility requirements for this form.
 Some nonprofits must use Form 1024, including 501(c)(3) and 501(c)(6) organizations.
 If your application is approved, you'll receive a Determination Letter with your status from the IRS.

 The Determination Letter allows you to subsequently apply for state tax exemption.
 However, Washington requires nonprofit organizations to pay sales tax on goods and services they purchase and business and occupation tax on gross revenue generated.
 They must also charge and remit sales tax for the services and goods they provide.
 Review the state's Nonprofit Organizations Guide to learn more.

 If you need help with starting a Washington state nonprofit organization, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.